Feasting by the Sea in Brighton:

 Definitely worth the ‘moment on the lips’ It’s another place to add to my ‘need to come back when I’m seriously hungry’ list.

-I went to Brighton with Thameslink Railway and Great Northern 2 for 1 offers to try a few experiences that were simply outside my budget as a student, thirty or so years ago.
+I went to Brighton for a short break with Thameslink Railway and Great Northern 2 for 1 offers to try a few experiences that were simply outside my budget as a student, thirty or so years ago.
 There are more offers available in Brighton and some pretty amazing opportunities in London and Cambridge too.
 So now that the weather seems to be getting better why not Shout HELLO to spring and make the most of the lighter evenings when you go on an adventure by train!
-You can get your hands on over 150 fabulous 2 for 1 offers on a range of museums, zoos, attractions and more for a fantastic fun filled day out / weekend and say hello to super savings on spring time adventures by train!
+You can get your hands on over 150 fabulous 2 for 1 offers on a range of museums, zoos, attractions and more for a fantastic fun-filled day out / weekend and say hello to super savings on springtime adventures by train!

 Disclaimer: I was provided with expenses and a fee to cover my time for this trip to Brighton, all views are editorial and I selected which of the 2For1 offers I wanted to try.